 Eric Penley is an Associate in the firm's Litigation Group and practices in the Boston office.
-His experience covers a wide range of civil matters, including class actions, financial services litigation, and civil and criminal government investigations.
+His practice covers civil matters, including business disputes, class actions, and intellectual property litigation.

 He attended Bowdoin College, where he graduated magna cum laude and Phi Beta Kappa with a double major in Government and Spanish, and the University of Virginia School of Law, where he was an Articles Editor for the Virginia Law & Business Review.

-Prior to law school, Eric worked in Washington, D.C. at the U.S. Department of Justice, Antitrust Division, where he was a member of teams conducting antitrust investigations of mergers and other transactions in the financial markets, banking, and software industries.
+Prior to law school, Eric worked in Washington, D.C., at the U.S. Department of Justice, Antitrust Division, where he was a member of teams conducting antitrust investigations of mergers and other transactions in the financial market, banking, and software industries.